+256779159872 / +256777222627

 Know the Value of What Uganda Owns & Gifted With

-Between Bwindi (where the gorillas are) and Kibale (where the best chimp viewing is) lies Queen Elizabeth National Park so it is usually included as well, to see general game for those doing both gorillas and chimps.
+Between Bwindi (where the gorillas are) and Kibale (where the best chimp viewing is) lies Queen Elizabeth National Park, so it is usually included as well, to see general game for those doing both gorillas and chimps.

-Gorilla trekking permits cost less than in Rwanda but it becomes a wash by the time you add in the logistics costs of getting in and out.
-Still, for overall diversity of scenery, experiences and wildlife Uganda really stands out.
+Gorilla trekking permits cost less than in Rwanda, but it becomes a wash by the time you add in the logistics costs of getting in and out.
+Still, for overall diversity of scenery, experiences and wildlife, Uganda really stands out.

 Murchison Falls is a popular addition for those looking for an extended safari in Uganda.

 Possibly the least-known best park in Africa is Kidepo Valley National Park.
 It is hidden away against the border with South Sudan and Kenya in an extremely remote corner of Uganda.
-Bitterly, expensive flights are needed to include Kidepo Valley or long hours driving from the city Kampala.
+Bitterly, expensive flights are needed to include Kidepo Valley or long hours of driving from the city of Kampala.

 Overall, many Uganda operators are turning to flying to avoid the very long drives.
-Comparatively, Uganda safari lodging and activities is lower cost (and more rustic) than most other safari countries, but the very high costs of logistics wipe out the savings on lodging.
+Comparatively, Uganda safari lodging and activities are lower cost (and more rustic) than most other safari countries, but the very high costs of logistics wipe out the savings on lodging.